 In the frame of the INTERREG project Alpine Carpathian River Corridor viadonau implements the revitalization of the river mouth of the Danube tributary ‘Fischa’ in Lower Austria.
-Works have been started in fall 2019.
+Works have been implemented in fall and winter 2019.
 By removing riverbank reinforcements on both banks, the river mouth is returned to a more natural shape and improved ecologically.
+In the fall of 2020, a downstream connected biotope was created in the estuary.
 Significant steps towards the improvement of the habitat network of the Danube are made.
 Read more in our project database.

 - Christian Doppler Laboratory sediment research and management

 Within the frame of a research cooperation with the University of Natural Resources and Life Sciences, Vienna (BOKU) scientific accompaniment and monitoring of measures is carried out.
 The laboratory especially tackles the questions about sediment management (e.g. material composition and quantities, sediment abrasion) in the context of river bed degradation and tries to further understand morphodynamic processes of the Danube River.

 Another Christian Doppler Laboratory will focus on aquatic biology and is currently in establishment.

 Planning and preparatory work for many individual measures listed in the Catalogue of Measures are in progress.